 If the rental premises are not ready

-If the rental premises are not ready for the tenant on occupation at the beginning of the tenancy, the tenant may notify the landlord that they do not want to proceed with the tenancy agreement, or they can apply to the Court of Queen’s Bench to have the landlord ordered to live up to the tenancy agreement.
+If the rental premises are not ready for the tenant on occupation at the beginning of the tenancy, the tenant may notify the landlord that they do not want to proceed with the tenancy agreement, or they can apply to the Court of King’s Bench to have the landlord ordered to live up to the tenancy agreement.
 The tenant may also pursue the landlord for damages through the Residential Tenancy Dispute Resolution Service (RTDRS) or court if the rental premises are not ready on time.

 At the beginning of a tenancy, the tenant and landlord should agree on who is allowed to live in the residential rental premises.
 The names of all tenants should be listed in the tenancy agreement.
 If someone who is not listed in the tenancy agreement is living in the residential rental premises, the landlord has the right to give that person at least 14-days notice to leave.
 If the tenant has moved out, the landlord can give the unauthorized occupant at least 48 hours notice.